 This chapter examines the historical development, governance dynamics, and policy landscape of water systems in Los Angeles County, with a focus on the fragmentation of community water systems and the challenges and opportunities for consolidation.
-Tracing over a century of institutional change, the chapter explores how public agencies such as LADWP and MWD emerged and how their dominance shaped water access across the region, along with the rise of more fragmented smaller systems, including many mutual water companies.
+Tracing over a century of institutional change, the chapter explores how public agencies such as LADWP and MWD emerged from early mutual systems, and how their dominance shaped water access across the region.